KMean/cyfrin-updraft-foundry-nft/README.md

 # Cyfrin Updraft Foundry NFT Project

-This project is a section of of the **Cyfrin Foundry Solidity Course** and focuses on creating two different types of NFTs using Solidity:
+This project is a section of the **Cyfrin Foundry Solidity Course** and focuses on creating two different types of NFTs using Solidity:

 1. **IPFS Hosted NFT**
    NFTs with metadata and assets hosted on IPFS, ensuring decentralized storage.